MileHacker Logo

 • Manage expectations for moving through the Wudang Mountains, which involve many steps.

-• Certain areas may present challenges for those with limited mobility.
+• Certain areas could be challenging for those with limited mobility.

-• Focus on accessible sections or use cable cars where possible.
+• Focus on accessible sections or use cable cars if you can.